jwilsh/Bellabeat_Case_Study/README.md

 dailyActivity_merged.csv

 ### 2.5 Tool
 We are using SQL in MySQL for data cleaning and transformation.
-Tableau is being used for the visualisations.
+Tableau is being used for the visualizations.

 # 3.0 Process

-### 3.1 Setting-Up the Environement
+### 3.1 Setting-Up the Environment
-A new schema is created withtin MySQL with a relevent title for the project 'bellabeat-capstone-case-study'.
+A new schema is created within MySQL with a relevant title for the project 'bellabeat-capstone-case-study'.

 ```
 CREATE SCHEMA 'bellabeat-capstone-case-study'